billsix/programmingFromTheGroundUp/docs/source/optimization.rst

 by your compiler's optimizer.

 Precomputing Calculations
-   Sometimes a function has a limitted number of possible inputs and outputs.
+   Sometimes a function has a limited number of possible inputs and outputs.
 In fact, it may be so few that you can actually precompute all of the possible answers beforehand, and simply look up the answer when the function is called.
 This takes up some space since you have